 Condition the dried tomatoes by placing them into a mason jar, or another air-tight container for 24 hours.
-This allows any remaining moisture to distribute equally between the tomatoes.
+This allows any remaining moisture to distribute equally among the tomatoes.
 After 24 hours, if you find there is moisture condensing inside the jar, put them back in the dehydrator for a few more hours.

 Store in a cool dark place.
 Discard if you see any signs of mold or spoilage.
 Dried tomatoes will last and be flavorful for months in a cool, dark pantry.
-You can preserve their quality for even longer by storing in the freezer.
-For tomato powder, you can grind it as needed, or grind it and store in an airtight container.
+You can preserve their quality for even longer by storing them in the freezer.
+For tomato powder, you can grind it as needed, or grind it and store it in an airtight container.

 I hope you give dehydrating tomatoes a try!
 If you do, please let me know in the comments below.